Preparing to Teach

 Where are your Checkpoints?

-Have a look at your learning objective again and identify where in the lesson that objective should reasonably be achieved.
+Have a look at your learning objective again and identify where in the episode that objective should reasonably be achieved.

 This exercise should take about 5 minutes.